axibase/atsd-use-cases/research/data-lib/us-debt/README.md

 #### Filtering Series

-Use the drop-down lists in the the widget headers to filter by value, military/economic faction, or a specific time span.
+Use the drop-down lists in the widget headers to filter by value, military/economic faction, or a specific time span.

 ![](./images/portal-2.png)